VolkovLabs/volkovlabs.io/blog/2022-01-26-first-dashboard/index.md

 ## Create a Geomap visualization

-I will provide waterless instructions to make them easier to follow for this step.
-On the left-hand side, I saw the main menu, hovered the plus sign, and selected Create Dashboard.
+I will provide concise instructions to make it easier to follow.
+On the left-hand side, I saw the main menu, hovered the plus sign, and selected **Create Dashboard**.
 Next, I chose to **add a new panel**.
 Below is the window where I arrived at that moment.

 ![Navigate to Query Editor and update SQL to visualize data in the panel](new-panel.png)

 The screen looked overwhelming, but the more time I spent playing around with different options, the more comfortable I got.
 My usual preference is to write my SQL queries from scratch.
 I do not favor any helpers since I am a SQL champ and always "know better."

-For that reason, I clicked **Edit SQL** and entered the simple SELECT statement that would be needed.
-I also changed Format As to Table.
-Another thing to point out is limit 5 in my query.
+For that reason, I clicked **Edit SQL** and entered the simple ``SELECT`` statement that would be needed.
+I also changed **Format As** to **Table**.
+Another thing to point out is ``limit 5`` in my query.
 Since I was learning, I wanted to limit the volume of the fetched data.
 Once I had everything set up, I removed the limit.

 ![Query Editor with final SQL statement to retrieve data for Geomap](sql.png)

-Finally, the time came to the fun part.
-On the right-hand side, under the 'Search for' element, there are three tabs, and one is called Visualization.
+Finally, the time came for the fun part.
+On the right-hand side, under the **Search for** element, there are three tabs, and one is called **Visualization**.
 Yes!
 That was it.
 I chose it and reviewed the list of all available visualizations.

 ![I chose it and reviewed the list of all available visualizations](panels.png)

-You bet I hit the Geomap one.
+You bet I hit the **Geomap** one.
 Every Grafana visualization has many properties to modify optionally.
 I did the bare minimum to complete this project swiftly.
 Here is what I altered.
-I chose "North America" for a Map View.
+I chose *North America* for a **Map View**.

 ![I chose "North America" for a Map View](map-view.png)

 The little cherry on top was a filter by facility type.
-That is done via variables.
-I went to the gear icon for Dashboard Settings on the top right corner and then into the Variables menu.
+That is done via ``variables``.
+I went to the gear icon for **Dashboard Settings** on the top right corner and then into the **Variables** menu.

 Below is the picture showing how I set it up.
-Following the naming convention best practice, I used the v_ prefix since it was a variable name.
-The label is how the filter is called on the dashboard.
-Query determines what the values for the filter are going to be.
-Sort is to make sure the values are sorted in the filter.
+Following the naming convention best practice, I used the ``v_`` prefix since it was a variable name.
+The **label** is how the filter is called on the dashboard. **Query** determines what values for the filter are going to be. **Sort** is to make sure the values are sorted in the filter.

 ![Add variables to filter data by State and facility type](variables.png)